sobolevn/sobolevn.github.io/_posts/2019-03-30-from-flow-to-typescript.md

 Moreover, we make services for our clients, and [we hire](https://wemake.services/meta/rsdp/job-application/) other developers.
 And some of them literally wants to work with `TypeScript` and does not want to work with `Flow`.
 Why?
 Because they heard about `TypeScript` and how awesome it is.
 While the hype train around `Flow` is not so massive.

-> Me: Hi, we use X, Y, Z, and `Flow` for this project?
+> Me: Hi, we use X, Y, Z, and `Flow` for this project

 > Dev: `Flow`?
 Why not `TypeScript`?